-However, we should have the capacity to stop importing energy from unfriendly countries.
-We should have sufficient domestic sources to withstand supply disruptions or price spikes.
-We should do what we can to smooth price fluctuations and transition to future energy technologies.
+However, USA should have the capacity to stop importing energy from other countries.
+US should have sufficient domestic sources to withstand supply disruptions or price spikes and do what is necessary to smooth price fluctuations and transition to future energy technologies.

 US is currently at the mercy of World energy markets when we should use them as a tool.